ArtsProjects, collaborations, research

 VOCAL ARTS, SOUND WORK, WRITING, PERFORMANCE

-Immersed in the muted colours and strong light of a North East Scottish landscape, I grew up in the depths of nature and free to roam.
-The landscape first opened up my senses, to light, land and the deep thrum of the wild things.
-I studied visual art and for a while this was a focus for imagination and experiments.
-My ear was accustomed to dialects: from Shetland (my mum) Geordie (dad) and 'the Doric' of the NE of Scotland, accents redolent of land and farming, the weather.
-I started singing
+Immersed in the muted colours and strong light of the Scottish landscape, I grew up, free to roam, in hills and glens, woods and farmland.
+It was this landscape that first opened up my senses - to light, to land and to the deep thrum of the wild world.
+Visual art came first and early on this was a focus for imagination and experiments in colour and light.
+My ear was accustomed to dialects (thanks to parents) Shetland, Geordie and mostly 'the Doric' of NE Scotland - accents redolent of land and farming, tough lives, a sense of place and inevitably, the weather.
+I started singing, exploring music, words, movement, the voice as an instrument.

-Moving to the city meant being submerged in an intensified soundscape, ‘body’ substituted for ‘land’ and vocal work became an extension of this space-making.
-The study of vocal technique, a training in voice movement therapy, singing and performance research have cross-fertilised with other creative and contemplative practices to underpin my coaching, teaching and research - and a creative urge that sprawls over many areas and media and has proved impossible to contain.
+Moving to an urban landscape was like being submerged in an intensified soundscape, ‘body’ substituted for ‘land’ and vocal work an extension of this space-making.
+The study of vocal technique, a training in voice movement therapy, extended voice and performance research, have, over many years, cross-fertilised with other creative and contemplative practices.
+These underpin my coaching, teaching and creative research, which sprawls over many areas and media and has proved impossible to contain.

 Member of Spike Island Associates www.spikeisland.org.uk